 We are not born looking for other people’s stories.
 You have to become a student with a lifelong mission to learn about everyone else.

 To make someone else’s day by engaging them – just because.
 To find your own voice and use it to share a brief story from your own life’s journey.

-When you do both of these things, your curiosity will allow you to meet people you never thought you would, to go places you never thought you belonged, and to appreciate your own life.
+When you do both of these things, your curiosity will allow you to meet people you never thought you'd see, go places you never thought you belonged, and appreciate your own life.

 All of that instead of looking online at a blue screen searching for meaning.

-A natural born salesperson doesn’t exist anymore than a natural born baseball player or natural born singer.People can have talent, a certain proclivity to excel but without the curiosity of becoming better, of learning from others – and often from giving back – they’d end up on the sidelines.
+A natural-born salesperson doesn’t exist any more than a natural-born baseball player or natural-born singer.People can have talent, and a certain proclivity to excel but without the curiosity of becoming better, of learning from others – and often from giving back – they’d end up on the sidelines.

 Whenever we see a person perform an amazing feat, seemingly without effort, the idea that he or she is a natural is bound to pop up.
 Unfortunately, that phrase minimizes the years of training and practice the person has put into learning the strategies and tricks of their trade.